oneconvergence/dkube-examples/image_cloudevents/README.md

   - Open `data_generation.ipynb`
   - In the 1st cell, update the number of data generation cycles to complete
   - `Run All Cells`
-  - This will sart to push the data based on the definitions generated in the previous `resources.ipynb` file
+  - This will start to push the data based on the definitions generated in the previous `resources.ipynb` file

   > **Note** Live data will be created on the MinIO server under the deployment ID.